Digital content vs goods and services

 Going back to card payment processing.
 Big players charge you for transactions and the biggest players Paypal, Stripe and Braintree take a hefty 2.9% + 0.3USD per transaction.
 This is one reason, if you’re running a small margin business, to consider smaller providers as well.
 Thing is, if you’re talking to a smaller player, you can negotiate and more often than not negotiate successfully.
 On certain occasions we as a company managed to get our clients the fees down to 1% per transaction, which with big players would be virtually impossible unless we`re talking large volume.

-When choosing a smaller provider, all you need to do really is make sure they support the platform in which your your app has been developed and that they process the payments the way that suits you.
+When choosing a smaller provider, all you need to do really is make sure they support the platform in which your app has been developed and that they process the payments the way that suits you.

-How to choose provider for your app
+How to choose payment gateway providers for your app

 Choosing between small and big players matters also in relation to the country you’re in.
 Although Paypal is available in over 200 countries, it’s not so when it comes to Braintree or Stripe.
 The first is available in 46 countries, the latter – only in 25.
 The availability matters only to you – the app owner.
 So if your company is registered in one of the countries on the providers list, then you have nothing to worry about and UK is serviced by all the key players.
 The payments can be coming from anywhere in the world as long as the payment method is serviced by the provider and you’re doing your business in the country they service.